mike4aday/FacilityForceAgent/README.md

 ## The Power of FacilityForce

-FacilityForce addresses critical pain points in facility management, delivering substantial time savings and improved efficiency:
+FacilityForce addresses critical pain points in property management, delivering substantial time savings and improved efficiency:

 *   **Document Inquiries**: FacilityForce can quickly locate and cite specific information within lengthy PDF lease agreements and policy manuals.
 This capability drastically reduces the time spent on manual document review.
 *   **Automated Data Entry**: The application automates the extraction of key data from PDF documents and seamlessly updates Salesforce records.
 This eliminates tedious manual data entry.